HXDcircuit

 Material Selection for 8-Layer PCB

 In 8-layer PCB design, material selection is not only about cost.
-It is also a key factor that affects signal integrity and long-term reliability.
 As the layer count increases, the electrical performance and thermal stability of the PCB become more important.

 Based on different application needs, materials for 8-layer PCBs can be divided into three categories: